krabbypattified/asteroids/README.md

 Alternatively, one may create a component that is responsible for rendering other components.
 This is called a __high-level component__ and is created by calling `Component` with a function that returns an array of `Entity`s.
-If we think of the `Finger` component as a blueprint, then `new Finger` is an entity.

 ```js
 const Hand = Component(({ healthy }) => [